 As Missouri's Chief Financial Officer, the Missouri State Treasurer is a member of several boards, commissions and trusts in the State.
 He is focused on innovation and protecting taxpayers' dollars.

-MOST, which is a qualified tuition savings program established under Section 529 of the Internal Revenue Code, is overseen by the Missouri Higher Education Savings Program Board.
-MOST is designed to help people save for the costs of education after high school.
+MOST, which is a qualified tuition savings program established under Section 529 of the Internal Revenue Code, is overseen by the Missouri Education Savings Program Board.
+MOST is designed to help people save for the costs of education.
 The Missouri State Treasurer serves as chair of the board.
 More information can be found at www.MissouriMOST.org.

 Missouri Housing Development Commission

 The housing agency has invested almost $4 billion for rental housing developments, preservation of affordable rental housing, home mortgages, home improvement loans, grants to neighborhood housing groups and other housing programs.
 The agency functions as a bank, providing financing directly to borrowers or through a network of private lending institutions.

 The system administers retirement, life insurance and long-term disability benefits to most state employees.
 Responsibility for the operation and administration of MOSERS is vested in an 11 member board of trustees, of which the State Treasurer is one.

 Missouri Achieving a Better Life Experience Program